-Are you looking for an easy and delicious, easy appetizer?
+Are you looking for delicious and easy appetizers for your next party?
 Something to take on a picnic?
 Or maybe something to pack into your kid’s lunch box?
 Some little bites for game day?
-Or perhaps you live in the UK and would like to make a fun appetizer for the afternoon tea?
-These sandwich pinwheels are what you are looking for!
+These pinwheel sandwiches are what you are looking for!

-- Versatile, so you can make different sorts to satisfy different tastes.
+- Versatile: You can change them to suit your taste.
 You can also make them vegetarian by leaving out the deli meats and the Parmesan and using cheese slices and veggies instead.

-- You can eat them with the hand
+- You can eat them with your hand.

-- No picky eaters would say no to these delicious pinwheels.
+- No picky eaters would say no to these delicious pinwheel sandwiches.

 - You can make them the night before and store them directly in the box, ready to take to school or work the next day.

-- I would leave out the garlic if taking to school or work
+- Tip: I would leave out the garlic if taking the rolls to school or work

-- Healthier than many other game day snacks, it’s not fried, not particularly fatty, and relatively low carb.
-If you serve some fresh veggie sticks on the side, you will have a super healthy combination.
+- These easy tortilla pinwheel sandwiches are healthier than many other game day snacks; they are not fried, not particularly fatty, and have relatively low carbs.
+You will have a super healthy combination if you serve some fresh veggie sticks on the side.

-- It goes well with any other bites you might want to serve
+- They go well with any other bites you might want to serve.

-- Size is not so important; use what you have.
+- Flour tortillas: The size is not so important; use what you have.
 I suppose a large tortilla is easier to deal with, but otherwise, it won’t matter; stuff as many of them as needed to use up the ingredients.

 - My soft tortillas are relatively large, with a diameter of 10 inches (25 cm).

-- Cream cheese and Parmesan.
-You can use a ready-made cream cheese spread if you like, maybe something with herbs or dried tomatoes.
+- Cheese: Cream cheese and Parmesan.
+You can use different spreads, maybe something with herbs or dried tomatoes.

-- You can add a thin slice of Gouda or Cheddar cheese to the roll-up if you like.
-Provolone cheese tastes good as well.
-Actually, any kind of cheese you want.
+- Add a thin slice of Gouda or Cheddar cheese to the roll-up.
+Provolone cheese also tastes good- any cheese you want is excellent.

 - Leave out the deli meats and Parmesan cheese.
-Replace with vegetarian hard cheese and a slice of your favorite cheese.
-We love Gouda or Cheddar, but anything else you like is perfect!
+Use vegetarian hard cheese and a slice of your favorite cheese.

-- Replace meats with roasted vegetables.
-You can roast the veggies yourself; I love red bell peppers, zucchini, eggplants, onions.
+- Replace meats with roasted vegetables like red bell pepper, zucchini, eggplants, and onions.

-- If using deli roasted veggies kept in olive oil, make sure you pat them dry very well before adding to the tortilla roll-up.
+- If using deli-roasted veggies kept in olive oil, make sure you pat them dry very well before adding them to the wraps.
 Then, remove as much of the excess oil as possible.

-- Or fill with fresh veggies: grated carrots, sliced cucumbers, thinly sliced red peppers, red onion, green onions, and so on.
-Some of my favorite ingredients are mashed avocado mixed with a bit of lemon juice, some salt and pepper, sliced black olives, roasted or fried eggplant slices.
+- My favorite ingredients are mashed avocado mixed with lemon juice, salt and pepper, sliced black olives, and roasted or fried eggplant slices.

-- Canned tuna is perfect for this kind of sandwich.
-I prefer tuna canned in water, but oil tuna is fine as well.
-Make sure you drain it well and pat a bit with kitchen paper to remove the excess oil.
+- Canned tuna in water or oil.
+Drain it well and pat a bit with kitchen paper to remove the excess moisture.

 - Smoked salmon is a great option as well.

-- Use some leftover roasted or rotisserie chicken, roast beef, leftover turkey, or pulled pork to fill the tortilla wraps.
+- Use leftover roasted or rotisserie chicken, roast beef, turkey, or pulled pork to fill the tortilla wraps.

 Make them spicy:

-- Add thinly sliced, fresh red or green chilies or dried red pepper flakes, chili powder or cayenne pepper, jalapenos, or a spicy sauce, like sriracha or any other hot chili sauce you like.
+- Add thinly sliced, fresh red or green chilies or dried red pepper flakes, chili powder or cayenne pepper, taco seasoning, jalapenos, or a little bit of spicy sauce, like sriracha or any other hot chili sauce you like.
 Use to taste.

-Today’s bites are Italian pinwheels.
+Today’s bites are Italian pinwheel sandwiches.
 But you can make different other kinds as well.

-- Club sandwich: Spread mayonnaise on the tortillas, layer with deli meats, cheese, cooked and crumbled bacon, tomato slices, and lettuce.
+- Club sandwich: Spread mayonnaise on the tortillas and add deli meats, cheese, cooked and crumbled bacon, tomato slices, and lettuce.

-- BLT-style: Spread with a mixture of cream cheese and mayo.
-Layer with chopped lettuce and tomatoes, cooked and crumbled bacon.
+- Blt pinwheel: Spread with a mixture of cream cheese and mayo.
+Layer with chopped green leaf lettuce and tomatoes, cooked and crumbled bacon.